III. Site Visitors

 - performance feedback by the program visited using a format provided by the Accreditation Office

 - availability consistent with CAA's expectations (i.e., available for 2 visits per year)

-- administrative focus points (e.g., timely scheduling of travel, timely submission of post-visit materials including performance feedback forms, expense forms)
+- administrative focus points (e.g., timely scheduling of travel, timely submission of post-visit materials including performance feedback forms, identified lack of pre-visit planning, site visit report writing issues, or lack of timeliness in completing roles and responsibilities)

 - a change affecting eligibility